Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity

 \section{System Model and Mean-Field Analysis}

-\chi{\{0, \ldots, K\}} This section presents the basic model.
-Mean-field techniques are used to investigate the performance of bike-sharing systems.
+\chi{\{0, \ldots, K\}} In this section, we present the basic model.
+Mean-field techniques are used to investigate the performance of homogeneous BSS.
 These techniques reduce the study of the stochastic model to the study of the equilibrium point of a set of differential equations.
-The steps to obtain this result are detailed here.
+We detail the steps to obtain this result.
 The other scenarios studied in this paper fit the same framework.